top of page

 Once a mental wellbeing policy has been created, it is vital that it is backed up with open dialogue and communication around mental wellbeing.

 There are typically structural and cultural practices that may be problematic for mental wellbeing.
-These needs to be examined and change for the mental wellbeing policy to truly work.
+These needs to be examined and changed for the mental wellbeing policy to truly work.

 Good practices must be shared between individuals, institutions, sectors, jurisdictions and regional fora, in order to ensure that appropriate and healthy ways of working within the post-pandemic legal profession are disseminated and perpetuated.
 Worldwide and local gatherings of stakeholders is also vital.